FRONTYARD

 The first zine defines Frontyard’s purpose and turns the research into a format the rest of the series follows.
 It lays out how information should appear on the page and sets the approach for how text and images work together.

 The cover uses acetate to build a physical layering system.
 Each sheet separates the place, the objects, and the person, mirroring how layers exist within a home.
-This structure carries into the later issues, which begin with an object printed on acetate over the person in their space.

 Cover Design System